norouzzadeh/CarND-LaneLines-P1/writeup_template.md

 [//]: # (Image References)

-[image1]: ./examples/grayscale.jpg "Grayscale"
+[image1]: ./test_images/solidWhiteCurve.jpg "Test image"

 ---

 ### Reflection

-### 1. Describe your pipeline.
-As part of the description, explain how you modified the draw_lines() function.
+### 1. Pipeline:

+The pipeline developed here, consists of 7 steps.
+At first, some preprocessing are applied to the input image.
+The image is converted to the grayscale

+and then a Gaussian blur filter with kernel size = 5 is applied to the grayscale image.

 My pipeline consisted of 5 steps.
 First, I converted the images to grayscale, then I ....